simphony/simphony-remote/doc/source/configuration.rst

 important difference is the spawner to use, which is configured as::

     c.JupyterHub.spawner_class = 'remoteappmanager.spawner.Spawner'
+    # or
+    # c.JupyterHub.spawner_class = 'remoteappmanager.spawner.VirtualUserSpawner'

 in the `jupyterhub_config.py` file.

+Please refer to :py:mod:`remoteappmanager.spawner` for the available spawners in this project.

 .. _config_remoteappmanager: